sa1181405/pbchocolate-ctf/.uscybergames/README.txt

-Sscybergames is an individual CTF.
+Uscybergames is an individual CTF.
 Writeups from what I am able to accomplish will be posted after the CTF is over.